akshayphilip/akshayphilip/README.md

 ## Find me around the web 🌎:
-* Sharing updates on [LinkedIn](https://www.linkedin.com/in/akshayphilip/):briefcase:
+* Sharing updates on [LinkedIn](https://www.linkedin.com/in/akshayphilip/) :briefcase:
-* Contact me through akshayphilip@gmail.com:email:
+* Contact me through akshayphilip@gmail.com :email:
-* Blog and mail on progress
+* Blog and mail on progress :no_entry: